nablarch/nablarch-document/en/examples/10/contents/OnlineAccessLogStatistics.rst

 * diConfig

-  Specify "main/resources/statistics-batch.xml" of the amount summary function project.
+  You can specify "main/resources/statistics-batch.xml" in the log aggregation function project.
   When the classpath is configured to the resources directory, the specified value is "statistics-batch.xml".

 * requestPath